 Plus, the numbers are impressive.
 YouTube has 2 billion users (about a third of the internet) and over one billion hours are watched a day*.
 That means there’s an audience out there ready to see what you have to offer.

 And if that’s not enough to convince you to create, here’s another: Canva provides video templates, and editing tools like video resize, video trimmer, and online video recorder.
 You can also add transitions and even music for your videos.
 It’s super easy to use and it’s free.
-To get started, here’s our guide to starting a successful YouTube channel with the help of Canva’s video templates and software.
+To get started, here’s our guide to starting a successful YouTube channel with the help of our pre-made templates and easy-to-use video editor.

 * Source: YouTube for Press